NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/runcard_layout.rst

 Important information about runcard layout
 ==========================================

-Below is an example runcard (template in the next section) to calculate the theoretical covariance matrix for 9-point variations at NLO and display a range of outputs.

 -  **IMPORTANT:** In runcards, theories must be listed according to points :math:`(\mu_0, \mu_i)` in the following order: :math:`(0,0)`, :math:`(+,0)`, :math:`(-,0)`, :math:`(0,+)`, :math:`(0,-)`,